Last updated on April 19th, 2019

 I’m so excited to share this Whole30 Instant Pot seafood gumbo with you!
 It comes bursting with flavor and delicious ingredients like sea bass filets, bell peppers & shrimp!
-It’s the perfect one pot meal to add into your rotation.
+It’s the perfect one pot meal to add into your rotation and is dairy free, paleo and low carb.
 Creamy, nutritious and so comforting!

 An easy seafood gumbo recipe made in the famous Instant Pot

 I feel like I am always one of the last people to jump on the “trending” bandwagon, and that has been made evident by how long it has taken me to finally start using my Instant Pot.

 I bought it nearly two years ago, but it’s been sitting in my cabinet collecting dust with the exception of a few bone broth making sessions.
 I’m the worst.

 I’m happy that I finally took it out of the cupboard and decided to make this easy seafood gumbo recipe inside of it.
 You really can’t go wrong with making gumbo, as there are so many different types of protein you can add inside depending on your taste preferences.

 I found that adding in the sea bass was the perfect way to get in an extra dost of omega-3’s, coupled with wanting to support sustainable seafood practices.
 I highly recommend getting on the gumbo train because it’s a delicious and joyous ride.

 Another way to customize this recipe would be to add cooked cauliflower rice or white rice inside of the gumbo.

 I decided to leave it out because I knew there would be days I’d want to eat it sans the rice, but a traditional gumbo recipe would have rice inside of the stew.
 You really cannot go wrong either way!